fireeye-ops/cache/README.md

 A cybersecurity company with a renown background in malware detection.

+#### Senior Research Infrastructure Engineer - January 2018, ongoing

+- provided infrastructure support for researchers in FireEye Labs (R&D) and planning/deployment of a few internal services used by malware researchers

 #### Engineering Lead - October 2015, ongoing

 - led/mentored team of 3 (at most, including myself) DevOps engineers